-Marijuana Laws Are Changing: Here’s What to Consider for Your Workplace
+Marijuana Laws Are Changing: What to Consider in the Workplace

 As we continue to track events that can impact hiring in your states and cities, we delve deeper into the larger issue of changing marijuana laws.
 Most recently, for example, a bill was passed in New York City in April that proposes barring New York City employers from drug testing job candidates for marijuana as a condition of hiring.
 With Mayor Bill de Blasio neither signing or vetoing the bill, it became a law as of May 10, 2019.
 The law provides that it will take effect one year later, giving New York City employers until May 10, 2020, to get ready to comply with this law, which is the first of its kind in the United States.

 - Jobs involving safety and security

 - Jobs associated with a federal or state contract

 - Police officers and other law enforcement or criminal investigation personnel